cauIfield/cauIfield/README.md

 SIGHH YOU HATE ME YOUUU HATE ME ITS FINE.
 YOU JUST DONT WANT TO GRT A RING TO MAKE IT OFFICIAL SIGHHH... -NID

 i spent my birthday money on robux dont trust me with buying you a ring. or any financial choices for that matter - ellie

+ive soent all my robyx on bee swarm simulator i dont tbink you should teust me with money either... -nid...